 Dayana’s financial stress was somewhat alleviated in 2014 when Virginia’s Attorney General, Mark Herring, declared that DACA recipients could receive in-state tuition.
 Although her college experience was inordinately challenging, Dayana is proud to demonstrate that, with extraordinary effort and singular focus, one can earn one’s way through college without scholarships or loans through motivation and hard work.

-At age 10, Dayana and her family migrated from Columbia to the United States, where she learned that she and her family were considered ‘illegals.’
-She learned to navigate this new world, new language, and new customs, away from her extended family and support system of twenty-seven cousins Eventually, she made new friends and became an outstanding high school student, a Varsity Cheerleader and a National Honor Society member.
+Dayana developed her drive, determination, and tenacity at a young age.
+At age 9, Dayana and her family migrated from Colombia to the United States, where she learned that she and her family were considered ‘illegals.’
+It was difficult, but she learned to successfully navigate through an entirely new world, with a new language and customs, away from her extended family and support system of twenty-seven cousins.
+Eventually, she made friends and became an outstanding high school student, a Varsity Cheerleader and a National Honor Society member.

-Dayana will soon become a naturalized US citizen and finally overcoming the pervasive sense that she doesn’t belong here in the United States, despite it being her home for most of her life.
+Dayana will soon become a naturalized US citizen and finally overcome the pervasive sense that she doesn’t belong here in the United States, despite it being her home for most of her life.
 She looks forward to her bright future and is proud to continue to contribute her talents to support the STEM needs of our country.